 The gift shop remains open and has been moved to a larger room in the main pavilion.
 A maximum of 4 families at a time can shop there and we prioritize contactless payment.

 Don't forget to bring your reusable water bottle, since the water fountains will be closed, but it will be possible to fill your water bottles.
-No vending machine will be functional.
+Vending machines are available for snacks and drinks, and are regularly sanitized.
+No microwaves are available.

 The children's playground is closed until further notice, just like the indoor exhibit "amphibians, reptiles and fish", but you will be able to meet the turtles in their outdoor living space.